johackim/awesome-indiehackers/README.md

 ## 🤔 What is an Indie Hacker?

-An indie hacker is an independent creator.
-They build projects and make money independently without employees or external funding,
+An indie hacker is an independent creator who builds projects and makes money independently, without employees or external funding.

 ## 🧑‍💻 Indie Hackers